marreddysainikhilreddy/emotion-classification/README.md

 - `roberta-base`: This ipynb file contains the pre-ran code for training and testing a DistilBERT model on the text data.
 This is our highest-performing transformer model.
 It shows the full preprocessing, training, testing, and result visualization of a DistilBERT model for our task.
 - `hybrid_models`: This folder contains the hybrid models we trained, which include the following files:
     - `bi-lstm_attention_roberta`: This ipynb file contains the pre-ran code for training and testing a hybrid model that combines a Bi-LSTM with attention layers with the RoBERTa model.
-    - `transformer_exploration_finetune.ipynb`: This ipynb file contains the code for finetuning trained model with [Self-Reported (SR) Emotion Dataset](https://github.com/EmotionDetection/Self-Reported-SR-emotion-dataset) (need to download the dataset, and prepare your trained model for finetuning.)
+- `alternate_dataset_checkpoint_model`: This ipynb file contains the code for finetuning trained model with [Self-Reported (SR) Emotion Dataset](https://github.com/EmotionDetection/Self-Reported-SR-emotion-dataset) (need to download the dataset, and prepare your trained model for finetuning.)

 ## How to Install Python Packages: